nickbrandt/GitLab/doc/architecture/blueprints/improve_ci_builds/index.md

 description: 'Improvements to CI/CD builds data storage model'
 ---

-# Improve CI/CD builds data storage model
+# Next CI/CD scale target: 20M builds per day

 ## Summary

-GitLab CI/CD is one of the most data and compute intensive components features.
+GitLab CI/CD is one of the most data and compute intensive components of GitLab.
 Since its [initial release in November 2012](https://about.gitlab.com/blog/2012/11/13/continuous-integration-server-from-gitlab/), the CI/CD subsystem has evolved significantly.
 It was [integrated into GitLab in September 2015](https://about.gitlab.com/releases/2015/09/22/gitlab-8-0-released/) and has become [one of the most beloved CI/CD solutions](https://about.gitlab.com/blog/2017/09/27/gitlab-leader-continuous-integration-forrester-wave/).